 - Drop by large spoonfuls or pour batter onto the pan and flip when bubbles start to form.
 Repeat until all the batter is gone.

-- Meanwhile, prepare the apple filling.
-Put the margarine or coconut oil in a medium-sized saucepan over medium heat, then let it melt.
+- Place the margarine or coconut oil in a medium-sized saucepan over medium heat, then let it melt.

 - Remove from heat and let cool for 5 minutes before adding the vanilla.